AQA20/friends/README.md

 This is a simple app called **"Friends"** where you can sign up to the app and CURD a friend to/from your friend list, each friend has a first name, last name, email, phone, photo & twitter(optional).

-The app include CURD, Authentication(devise), Concerns(used for pagination), Active record association (one to many), partials, basic validations, search, css and bootstrap for designing.
+The app includes CURD, Authentication(devise), Concerns(used for pagination), Active record association (one to many), partials, basic validations, search, css and bootstrap for designing.